 How I Reduced LLM Costs by 97% With Structured Prompts

 In January 2026, our OpenAI bill was $1,500.
-By March, it was $45.
+By March it was $45.
 We did not switch to a cheaper model.
-We did not reduce our call volume.
+We did not cut the number of calls.
 We did not build a caching layer.
-We restructured our prompts using sinc-LLM's 6-band format, and the token waste disappeared.
+We changed our prompts using sinc-LLM's 6-band format, and the wasted tokens went away.

-This is the story of how I discovered that most LLM costs are caused by prompt inefficiency, not model pricing.
+This is the story of how I learned that most LLM costs come from bad prompts, not from the price of the model.

 Where the $1,500 Was Going

-I audited our API usage and found a pattern I had not expected.
-Our average API call was not one request and one response.
-It was one request, one response that was wrong or incomplete, a follow-up clarification, another response, another correction, and finally a usable output.
-The average task took 3.2 API calls to complete.
+I looked at our API usage and found something I did not expect.
+A typical task was not one request and one reply.
+It was one request, then a reply that was wrong.
+Then a fix request.
+Then another reply.
+Then another fix.
+The average task took 3.2 API calls to finish.

-Each "clarification loop" re-sent the entire conversation history plus the new instruction.
-A task that should have cost $0.02 in tokens was costing $0.08-0.12 because of accumulated context in the retry loops.
-Multiply that by 15,000 tasks per month, and you get $1,500.
+Each fix sent the whole conversation again, plus the new instruction.
+A task that should cost $0.02 in tokens ended up costing $0.08 to $0.12 because of all that extra context.
+Multiply that by 15,000 tasks per month and you get $1,500.

-The root cause was underspecified prompts.
-Our developers were sending raw prompts like "generate a summary of this document" with no constraints on length, format, tone, or what to include.
-The model produced a 500-word essay when we wanted a 3-sentence abstract, so the developer sent a follow-up: "Make it shorter."
+The real problem was vague prompts.
+Our developers sent things like "generate a summary of this document" with no rules about length, format, or tone.
+The model wrote a 500-word essay when we wanted 3 sentences.
+So the developer sent a follow-up: "Make it shorter."
 Then another: "Format it as bullet points."
-Each follow-up doubled the token count because the full conversation had to be re-sent.
+Each follow-up sent the whole conversation again.
+That doubled the token count every time.

 The Realization: Prompts Are Signals

-The sinc-LLM framework models this with the sampling theorem:
+The sinc-LLM framework uses the sampling theorem to show this:

-If you sample your specification at the Nyquist rate — 6 bands (PERSONA, CONTEXT, DATA, CONSTRAINTS, FORMAT, TASK) — the model can reconstruct your intent perfectly.
-If you under-sample (send only 2-3 bands), the reconstruction aliases.
-The model's output looks wrong, and you enter a clarification loop to correct it.
+If you fill all 6 bands (PERSONA, CONTEXT, DATA, CONSTRAINTS, FORMAT, TASK), the model can rebuild your intent with no gaps.
+If you only fill 2 or 3 bands, the model guesses the rest.
+The output comes out wrong, and you have to send fix requests.

-I realized that our clarification loops were literally us manually supplying the missing bands after the fact.
-"Make it shorter" was supplying the missing CONSTRAINTS band.
-"Format as bullet points" was supplying the missing FORMAT band.
-We were paying to transmit the full conversation context just to supply information we could have included in the initial prompt.
+I saw that our fix requests were just supplying the missing bands after the fact.
+"Make it shorter" was the CONSTRAINTS band.
+"Format as bullet points" was the FORMAT band.
+We were paying to send the full conversation again just to add information we could have put in the first prompt.

 The Fix: 6-Band Structured Prompts

-I converted our 20 most common prompt templates to the sinc-LLM 6-band format.
+I changed our 20 most-used prompt templates to the sinc-LLM 6-band format.
 Here is what the "document summary" prompt looked like before and after:

 Before (raw prompt, average 3.2 calls):